rebecca94ingram6yw/notes/README.md

 # 2023-12-04
 - Today's programming wisdom is to prioritize writing readable and maintainable code over clever or complex code.
 It's important to remember that code is read far more often than it is written, and future you (or your colleagues) will thank you for clear and concise code that is easy to understand and modify.
 Additionally, it's important to embrace the fact that bugs are inevitable and to write code with debugging in mind.
 This means using appropriate error handling, adding comments to explain tricky sections of code, and writing unit tests to catch regressions early on.

+# 2023-12-05
+- Today's programming wisdom is to prioritize writing readable and maintainable code over clever or complex code.
+It's important to remember that code is read far more often than it is written, so making it easy for others (and your future self) to understand is crucial.
+This means using clear and descriptive variable names, writing concise and well-organized functions, and commenting your code effectively.
+Additionally, it's important to avoid unnecessary complexity and to always consider the potential edge cases and error scenarios in your code.
+By prioritizing readability and maintainability, you can save yourself and your team time and headaches down the road.